 Start the night with a positive mindset

 If you have decided not to drink on a night out you can still have a great time.
 You can have fun and enjoy yourself without alcohol and you do not have to feel like you are missing out.
 You are in control of what you do on a night out.
 Stay for as long as you want once you are enjoying it, and if you are not then you can leave whenever you want also.

 Know that it’s okay if you don’t want to drink

-Whether you’re just staying off the booze that night, or you don’t drink at all, it’s okay if you don’t want to drink.
-There’s no rule that says you have to drink when you go to a party, and chances are you won’t be the only one taking it easy that night.
+Whether you have decided not to drink that night, or you don’t drink at all, you should feel confident in your decision.
+There’s no rule that says you have to drink when you go to a party, and chances are you won’t be the only one taking who has decided not to that night.
 Be comfortable in your decision not to drink, and have confidence going in that you’re still going to enjoy yourself, and you don’t need alcohol for that.

 Be prepared for questions or comments

 It’s best not to get into the subject too much, but you might find people will ask you why you’re not drinking.
 Be prepared for this by knowing what you’ll say in response ahead of time.
 You can keep it simple without going into detail, and it’s best to avoid getting defensive about the topic.
 Some things you could say if someone asks include:

 - I just decided I’m not drinking tonight